Sue Bird and Eddy Alvaraz Carry the American Flag As They Lead Team USA Into the 2020 Tokyo Olympics - E! Online

 At the 2020 Olympics on Friday, July 23, the decorated duo became the first to share the honor of leading their fellow teammates into the Opening Ceremony.

-The WNBA legend and four-time Olympic gold medalist shared how excited she was for this very moment, which cements her in history as the second American female basketball player to carry the flag.
+The WNBA legend and four-time Olympic gold medalist shared how excited she was for this very moment, which cements her in history as the second American female basketball player to carry the flag, in an interview with NBC.
 The current coach for the 2020 U.S. Olympic Women's Basketball team, Dawn Staley, was the first to do so in 2004.

-"It's an incredible honor to be selected the flag bearer for Team USA," Bird, competing in her fifth Olympics, told the Associated Press on July 21."I know what that means, because I got to witness Dawn Staley go through it when she was selected in 2004.
-It's an honor that is bigger than the moment in that you've been selected by your fellow Team USA athletes to represent the entire delegation, and it will last forever."
+"It's very difficult to explain," Sue shared.
+"The energy is insane.
+I know our country's in a tough moment right now, but right now, we all feel unified and it's incredible."

 As for Alvarez, the 31-year-old baseball player—who previously won silver in speed skating at the 2014 Sochi Olympics—has also made history as he becomes the first Cuban-American player to carry the American flag.

-"Thank you to everyone that honored me with this privilege!" he tweeted on July 21.
-"I will wave our colors proudly."
+"Oh my God, this is absolutely incredible!"
+Eddy shared.
+"Thank God that I have Sue here holding me up, 'cause I'm freaking out a little bit guys.
+I'm not going to lie.
+But this is so emotional and I feeling the energy by my team right now and it's absolutely incredible, guys."

+To top it off, Sue had a special shout-out to all the parents unable to attend due to this year's safety measures.
+"We have their support; even though they're not here we are going to feel it from afar and we just want to thank them so much," she said.
+"And I want to say good luck to all the athletes and to all the families we love you and stay with us."

 Looking for all the details on the 2020 Olympics?
 Don't worry, everything you need is right here.
 Let the games begin!